How SHA-256 hashing, blockchain timestamp finality, and independent verification create evidence that survives hostile review.

 When a file is submitted to ProofLedger, a SHA-256 hash is computed.
 This is a one-way mathematical function that produces a unique 64-character fingerprint.
 Any change to the file — a single pixel, a single byte — produces a completely different hash.
 This is not encryption; the original file cannot be reconstructed from the hash.

-The hash is then anchored to a public blockchain with a timestamp.
+The hash is anchored to a public blockchain with a timestamp.
 This creates an immutable, independently verifiable record that the specific hash existed at a specific point in time.

 Once anchored, the timestamp cannot be altered, backdated, or removed by anyone — including ProofLedger.